Sara Gallego: Career

-In May 2022, Gallego lowered her national record to 54.87 in Alicante.
+In May 2022, Gallego set a new national record time for the 400 metres hurdles of 54.87 in Alicante.
 Two weeks after that, at the Spanish Championship, Gallego lowered her own national record again with a run of 54.34.
+She won the Spanish Athletics Championships in 2022.

 At the 2022 IAAF World Championship in Eugene, Oregon, Gallego qualified for the semi-finals with a run of 55.09.
 Gallego did not reach the final but only ran 15 hundredth's of a second outside her personal best as she finished behind Femke Bol and Britton Wilson.

+She qualified did the final of the 400m hurdles at the 2022 European Athletics Championships in Munich, Germany in August 2022.
+In the final she ran 54.97 seconds to place fourth overall.